-Silvia walked closer to Chyoma, and put her arms around her.
+Silvia walked closer to Chyoma and put her arms around her.
 “Baby, I have been married for 26 years, and I know that no man is perfect.
-But one thing I have come to understand also is this – never make judgements without your heart.
+But one thing I have come to understand also is this – never make judgments without your heart.
 What does your heart tell you?”

 MY IMMORTAL BELOVED

 Sprouting from the rich earth, the exact color of brass,

 And the beautiful symphonic noise of singing birds and buzzing flies

 The wind is blowing so softly

 And into the still, cool pond dangles our feet lightly